bio-tools/biohackathon2022/paper/paper.md

 Almost all valid topics are used in the ontology.
-This could mean that EDAM is perfectly covering the needs of bio.tools users(, or they are too wide and the annotation are not precise enough.
-We need to investigate if more topics are needed. ## second part relevant?
-Question the author of pub2tool to check for a methodological bias example if it wants to cover all topics are not)
+This could mean that EDAM is perfectly covering the needs of bio.tools users.
+This result doesn't guaranty that the topic section is extensive or precise enough, as topics can be used as default for lack of better available concept.
+We need to investigate if more topics are needed.

+=> Question the author of pub2tool to check for a methodological bias example if it wants to cover all topics are not ask  Erik Jaaniso @jaanisoe - erik.jaaniso@ut.ee

 ### Operation:

 ![](figures/operation_usage.png){width=100%}

 All auxiliary operations are used to annotate tools.
 We should curate EDAM to remove the "notRecommendedForAnnotation" property from the rightfully used concepts and seek the one that should stay auxiliary.
-Otherwise, in the same fashion as topics, almost all valid operations are used to annotate bio.tools. ( pub2tool, can it annotate with auxialliary concept )
+Otherwise, in the same fashion as topics, almost all valid operations are used to annotate bio.tools.

+=> pub2tool, can it annotate with auxiliary concept?

 ### Data and Format: